Ehanninger/Radiographic-assessment-of-pectoral-flippers/README.md

 The R scripts in this repository accompany and support multiple related manuscripts that address complementary aspects of radiographic skeletal assessment:

 1. **Cross-species applicability of radiographic flipper ossification** (in press)

-   – Inter-observer error: potential observer-related bias was tested using generalized linear mixed-effects models (GLMMs; lme4 package) on a subset of 40 radiographs scored by two independent observers.
+   – Inter-observer error: potential observer-related bias was assessed using generalized linear mixed-effects models (GLMMs; lme4 package) on a subset of 40 radiographs independently scored by two observers.

-   – Correlation of ossification scores with age: relationships between ossification stage and dental age were assessed using Spearman’s rank correlation (ρ), run separately for males and females.
+   – Correlation with age: relationships between ossification scores and dental age were evaluated using Spearman’s rank correlation (ρ), analysed separately for males and females.

-   – Precedence matrix analysis: pairwise comparisons among bones were used to establish the typical developmental order of ossification and to visualize sex- and side-specific variation.
+   – Precedence matrix analysis: pairwise comparisons among bones were used to determine the typical developmental order of ossification and to visualise sex- and side-specific variation.

 3. **Radiographic assessment of bone maturation: A tool to estimate sexual maturity in common dolphins**

    – Uses the code to model the relationship between flipper ossification patterns and sexual maturity using probabilistic approaches.

 While the same analytical framework is used across these studies, each manuscript addresses a distinct research question and analytical objective.
 Data used in the analyses are archived separately and referenced in the respective publications.